-Need a second job?
-Below you’ll find some examples of good part-time positions that you can fit into your schedule.
-But which one is best for you?
-That depends…
+Below you’ll find some examples of flexible side gigs that you can fit into your schedule.

-You may need a second job to pay the bills, to save for a trip, to learn a new skill, or just to do something fun.
+…you may need a second job to pay the bills, to save for a trip, to learn a new skill, or just to do something fun.

 Choosing the best second job clearly gets pretty subjective, so this is not a definitive list.

-- Jobs That Let You Work at Home
+- Work at Home Jobs

 - Jobs Where You Can Get Hired Quickly